US announces more sanctions against Iran following Saudi attacks | The China Post

 Moving on to China

 During the press conference, Trump also touched on a number of other topics.
-Speaking on the topic of China, Trump said, “I’m looking for a complete deal,” to end the ongoing trade war with China.
-He added that he felt no pressure to close the deal any time soon, saying, “I don’t think I need it before the election,” in 2020.
+Speaking on the topic of China, Trump said, “I’m looking for a complete deal” to end the ongoing trade war with Beijing.
+He added that he felt no pressure to close the deal any time soon, saying, “I don’t think I need it before the election” in 2020.

 Morrison chimed in to offer his backing for the president’s hard-nosed approach, saying: “We need to make sure that we all compete on the same playing field,” adding that China cannot have “special rules.”

-Morrison, who will be the special guest at a state dinner Friday evening, shares the Trump’s climate change skepticism — Australia is the world’s largest producer of coal — as well as his hardline on immigration.
+Morrison, who will be the special guest at a state dinner Friday evening, shares Trump’s climate change skepticism — Australia is the world’s largest producer of coal — as well as his hard line on immigration.

 Australia will also join the US on naval patrols in the Strait of Hormuz as well as following Washington’s example of freezing Chinese telecom giant Huawei out of its 5G network.